chaslewis/DSS-03-GettingAndCleaningData-project/README.md

 In particular:

-1. The activity_labels.txt file is read into a data frame which will be used to match the numeric activity label (1, 2, 3, 4, 5, 6), which appears as a label in the actual data, to the corresponding activity description.
+1. The activity_labels.txt file is read into a data frame which will be used to match the numeric activity label, which appears as a label in the actual data, to the corresponding activity description.
 2. The features.txt file is read into a data frame with two columns: feature id (just the column number in the corresponding data file) and feature name (an untidy identifier).
 3. The feature names in the feature data frame are tidied:
     - In keeping with common R usage, punctuation (mainly hyphens, parentheses and commas) are replaced by periods.

-        - A typo in a subset of the names is fixed ("BodyBody" is replaced by "Body).
+    - A typo in a subset of the names is fixed ("BodyBody" is replaced by "Body").
     - Missing dimensional identifiers (denoting X, Y, and Z) are appended within three blocks of names; as provided,these would appear as duplicate columns (which poses serious problems for R).
 4. The activity labels for the test set are read into a data frame (one per row/observation).
 5. The subject labels for the test set are read into a data frame (one per row/observation).
 6. The 561 values per row/observation for the test data set are read into a data frame.